Book on a Hook

 - Binder clips or paper clips

-- Hooks (plastic ones for hanging towels or robes, from sock packages, or made from pipe cleaners)
+- Hooks (plastic ones or ones made from pipe cleaners)

 - Hook a Book target text*

 The children will hook a book, and read and write words with the short oo spelling as in cook, hook, book, look, took, shook, and nook.

 Hook a book

 - Place out books with binder clips or paper clips attached.

 - Have the children hook a book (loop a hook through the clip).

 - Let the children look at the book they hooked.